de Quervain tendinopathy

 de Quervain tendinopathy is a common cause of wrist pain in adults.
 It is most common among women between the ages of 30 and 50 years of age, including a small subset of women in the postpartum period [1-3].
 These women tend to develop symptoms about four to six weeks after delivery.

 The etiology of de Quervain tendinopathy is not well-understood.
 In the past, it was frequently attributed to occupational or repetitive activities involving postures that maintain the thumb in extension and abduction.
-Mothers in the postpartum period are thought to be particularly at risk because of the mechanical stress on the thumb and wrist when lifting the baby.
-Hormonal causes and fluid retention have also been implicated in postpartum mothers.
-However, the evidence to support these hypotheses is limited and is largely based on observational data.
-In addition, the histopathology does not demonstrate inflammation but rather myxoid degeneration (disorganized collagen and increased cellular matrix) in patients referred for surgery .
+As an example, it has been thought that new mothers are at risk postpartum due to repetitive motion of hands required to lift and hold newborns.
+Hormonal causes and fluid retention are another plausible explanation.
+The evidence to support etiologic hypotheses is limited and is largely based on observational data.
+The histopathology does not demonstrate inflammation but rather myxoid degeneration (disorganized collagen and increased cellular matrix) in patients referred for surgery .

 - Schumacher HR Jr, Dorwart BB, Korzeniowski OM.
 Occurrence of De Quervain's tendinitis during pregnancy.
 Arch Intern Med 1985; 145:2083.

 - Anderson BC.
-Office Orthopedics for Primary Care: Diagnosis and Treatment, 2nd, WB Saunders, Philadelphia 1999.
+Office Orthopedics for Primary Care: Diagnosis and Treatment, 2nd ed, WB Saunders, Philadelphia 1999.

 - Wolf JM, Sturdivant RX, Owens BD.
 Incidence of de Quervain's tenosynovitis in a young, active population.
 J Hand Surg Am 2009; 34:112.